panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 type: post
 ---

-`Promise.any(promises)` is a helper function that runs promises in parallel and resolves to the value of the first promise that gets resolved from `promises` list.
+`Promise.any(promises)` is a helper function that runs promises in parallel and resolves to the value of the first successfully resolved promise from `promises` list.

 Let's see how `Promise.any()` works.